-- 1. Current professional liability insurance will be arranged for MSN students through the School of Nursing. - 2.
-Current American Heart Association Healthcare Provider Course (CPR) to include one- man and two-man rescue; infant, child, and adult resuscitation; and the use of automated external defibrillators (AEDs). - 3.
-Verification of TB test (skin test) or blood test or chest x-ray, as needed. - 4.
-Current unencumbered license to practice as registered nurse in Georgia. - 5.
-Successful completion of Self-Study Module on Health Insurance Portability and
+- 1. Current professional liability insurance is arranged for all graduate students through the School of Nursing. - 2.
+Current American Heart Association Healthcare Provider Course (CPR) to include one- man and two-man rescue; infant, child, and adult resuscitation; and the use of automated external defibrillators (AEDs).

-Accountability Act (HIPAA).

-- 6. Signed Technical Standards form - 7.
+- 3. Verification of TB test (skin test or blood test) or chest x-ray, as needed. - 4.
+Current unencumbered license to practice as a registered nurse in Georgia. - 5.
+Successful completion of Self-Study Module on Health Insurance Portability and Accountability Act (HIPAA). - 6.
+Signed Technical Standards form - 7.
 Physical Exam Form completed by a healthcare provider. - 8.
 Other requirements specified by clinical agencies.